CDFER/JLCPCB-Kicad-Library/README.md

 * 99% of components include 3D models
 * Datasheet links
 * Supports JLCPCB Tools Plugin
-* Optimized for KiCad 8
+* Built for KiCad 8
 * Allows you to export price to BOM

 ## Install using the package manager (new in V3.0)